winduum/winduum-docs/docs/docs/index.md

 With `layer(components)` you can use TailwindCSS variant classes, for example `class="x-button lg:square"` to make button square only from `lg` breakpoint.
+(Not wokring with TailwindCSS v4 currently)

 ### TailwindCSS